ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 - Approach: traverse the whole binary tree and see if value is the factor of 15 or 5 or 3.
 - Big O time is O(n), space is O(1).

+23. Hashtable:
+- Approach: hashtable is an array with HashEntry class which has next to deal with collision.
+- Big O time is O(1)

 ## API